lokesh/lokesh-dhakar/src/places.md

 <h1 class="page-title">Places</h1>

 <!--

 ## To-do

+- [x] Clickable cities, states
-- [x] At-a-glance visual indicator of visits
+- [x] Clickable categories
-- [ ] Category eval
+- [ ] Show count and percentage of new spots.
-- [ ] Document data pipeline and transformations
+- [ ] Add loading indicator

-# How the filtering works
+# How the filtering works - outdated

 1. We filter the checkins which gives us the following computed props:
 - Checkins filtered by location